ChASE-library/ChASE/README.md

 1. The example [1_sequence_eigenproblems](https://github.com/ChASE-library/ChASE/tree/master/examples/1_sequence_eigenproblems) illustrates how ChASE can be used to solve a sequence of eigenproblems.
 2. The example [2_input_output](https://github.com/ChASE-library/ChASE/tree/master/examples/2_input_output) provides the configuration of parameters of ChASE from command line (supported by Boost); the parallel I/O which loads the local matrices into the computing nodes in parallel.
 3. The example [3_installation](https://github.com/ChASE-library/ChASE/tree/master/examples/3_installation) shows the way to link ChASE to other applications.
-4. The example [4_gev](https://github.com/ChASE-library/ChASE/tree/master/examples/4_gev) shows an example to solve Generalized Eigenproblem via the Cholesky Factorization provided by ScaLAPACK.
+4. The example [4_interface](https://github.com/ChASE-library/ChASE/tree/master/examples/4_interface) shows examples to use the C and Fortran interfaces of ChASE.

 ## Developers

 ### Main developers

 - Edoardo Di Napoli – Algorithm design and development
-- Xinzhe Wu – Algorithm development, advanced parallel implementation, developer documentation
+- Xinzhe Wu – Algorithm development, advanced parallel (MPI and GPU) implementation and optimization, developer documentation
-- Davor Davidovic – Advanced parallel GPU implementation and optimization

 ### Current contributors

+- Davor Davidović – Advanced parallel GPU implementation and optimization
+- Nenad Mijić – ARM-based implementation and optimization

+### Past contributors

 - Xiao Zhang – Integration of ChASE into Jena BSE code
 - Miriam Hinzen, Daniel Wortmann – Integration of ChASE into FLEUR code
 - Sebastian Achilles – Library benchmarking on parallel platforms, documentation

-### Past contributors

 - Jan Winkelmann – DoS algorithm development and advanced `C++` implementation
 - Paul Springer – Advanced GPU implementation
 - Marija Kranjcevic – OpenMP `C++` implementation